Harvard University COVID-19 updates

 HIGHEST HONORS | ✓ |

 † English Honors are a pre-condition for Summa, Magna and Cum Laude in Field Latin Honors, but Latin Honors are based on the entirety of the student record.
 Only Latin Honors appears on the diploma.
 Students who do not receive English Honors may still be eligible for Cum Laude Latin Honors, depending on GPA (typically requires ~ 3.8 GPA).
 For more details on Latin Honors, please review the Handbook for Students.
-You can view the 2022 Latin Honors cutoffs here.
+You can view the most recent Latin Honors cutoffs here.